farooqyousuf/cofense_exercise/README.md

 cucumber features/feature_directory/test_file.feature:16
 ```

-The tags tests all files and scenarios where the tag is listed.
-To test all files and/or scenarios with the @test tag, add `--tags` plus the `@test` tag afterward.
+Tags tests all files and scenarios where the tag is listed.
+To test all files and/or scenarios with the @test tag, add `--tags` plus the `@test` tag afterwards.
 ```
 cucumber --tags @test
 ```